CSC207-UofT/207-course-notes/04-GUIs-with-swing.md

 That means that its enclosing scope must include the enclosing method's local variables.
 This is so weird and fun.

-When you run `src/gui/ButtonClickExample.java`, you'll see a popup window.
+When you run `ButtonClickExample.java`, you'll see a popup window.
 `JOptionPane.showMessageDialog` does this for us.

-Make sure you read and understand the example in `src/gui/ButtonClickExample.java`.
+Make sure you read and understand the example in [ButtonClickExample.java](code/gui/ButtonClickExample.java).

 ### 4.3.1 Exercise: click `Cancel` to clear the text fields